kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 We considered having scheduler approve the resize.
 We also considered PodSpec as the location to checkpoint allocated resources.

-### Allocated Resources
+### Allocated Resource Limits

-If we need allocated resources & limits in the pod status API, the following options have been
+If we need allocated limits in the pod status API, the following options have been
 considered:

 **Option 1: New field "AcceptedResources"**